 Yes, we can do this.

 Yes, we can do that.
-Many customers using opting to use Let’s Encrypt, which provides free SSL certificates.
+Many customers are opting to use Let’s Encrypt, which provides free SSL certificates.

 Yes.
 Migrating to a different control panel is often possible, but some things may need to be done manually by you or your staff.
 It depends on the control panels you are moving from and to; certain aspects of your environment may not migrate automatically.
 If you have any questions, please ask our staff what control panel you are considering moving to, and they will advise you.